jhrcook/100DaysOfPython/README.md

 I am currently working through [*Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow*](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), using the new seconnd edition of the book that has been updated for TF 2.0.
 The notebooks can be found [here](./HandsOnMachineLearningWithScikitLearnAndTensorFlow/).

+When I finish the current chapter of *HOML*, I will take a brief but important interlude and learn how to effectively use Matplotlib, Seaborn, and Plotly, so that I can begin using Python for my research.
+Each library will have its own notebook [here](./Plotting-tutorials/).

 ## Interesting Images

 During my progress through my learning materials, I have created a lot of fun and interesting data visualizations.
 I have documented some of my favorites [here](cool-plots-and-viz.md).

 ## Creating the environment